15 Books to inspire you to build a Global Business

 Nearly all technical people have thought of one day starting or working for a startup.
 For them, this book is the closest you can come to being a fly on the wall at a successful start-up, to learn how it’s done.

-But ultimately these interviews are required reference for anyone who wants to understand business, because start-ups are business reduced to its essence.
 The reason their founders become rich is that start-ups do what businesses do – create value – more intensively than almost any other part of the economy.
 How?
 What are the secrets that make successful start-ups so insanely productive?
 Listen to this book, and let the founders themselves tell you.